 With over 35 years experience in staging the world-renowned biennial festival, LIFT’s 7-week crash course will take you through the delivery of a festival, from developing your vision and artistic concept to the logistical nuts and bolts of putting it on, and everything in between.

 Facilitated by the LIFT team, this modular course will combine talks, case studies, networking and Q&A sessions and feature guest experts from across the festival and arts sector, including speakers from Southbank Centre, Rambert, Women of the World Festival and more.

 The course will be packed full of useful topics including artistic positioning, business planning, programming, partnerships negotiation, participatory and engagement work, fundraising and income generation, writing funding applications, finance and budgeting visas, insurance, staffing, branding, marketing, PR, data, digital and evaluation to name a few.
 We’ll also let you into some LIFT top tips and use live case studies to deliver practical, hands-on learning to prepare you for the world of producing festivals.

 So if you’ve always dreamed of running a festival, got an idea or you’re already working on a festival (big or small) and want to develop your skills, this course will give you all the tools and networks you need.

-WEEK THREE, Wed 15 March – Show me the money
+WEEK FIVE, 31 October – Show me the money

 Toynbee Studios is a wheelchair accessible building – if you have any access requirements that you’d like to discuss, please get in touch.